tessel/t2-docs/API/Hardware_API.md

 By default, all of the pins are pulled high if not specifically set.

-### Pullup and Pulldown pins
+### Pull-up and Pull-down pins

-Pins 2-7 on both Ports are available for pullup and pulldown.
+Pins 2-7 on both Ports are available for pull-up and pull-down.

 The basic function of a pull-up resistor is to ensure that given no other input, a circuit assumes a default value.
 The 'pullup' mode pulls the line high and the 'pulldown' mode pulls it low.